Articles tagged with: Zero Energy

 Rice Fergus Miller Zero-Energy Capable Building | Bremerton, WA…

 With an Energy Use Intensity (EUI) in the low 20′s, the Rice Fergus Miller Office and Studio is one of the best performing buildings in the Northwest.
-Certified as LEED Platinum, the existing building
+Certified as LEED Platinum,

 International Living Future Institute, Living Building Challenge, Net Zero, Net Zero Energy Building Certification, Zero Energy